COVID-19 and vaccination employment guidance

-Alongside PPE and social distancing, vaccination is a measure to reduce the risk.
-Employers should take all reasonable steps to support the vaccination of at risk staff.
+Employers should take all reasonable steps to support the vaccination of staff deemed to be at risk.
 The RCN believes that this includes employers allowing these staff reasonable paid time away from work to attend vaccination appointments.
 See the section 'employers responsibilities' in mandatory vaccination and vaccination as a condition of employment.

 The RCN recommends taking up vaccination as best practice.
 RCN members who are refusing vaccination should refer to our section on COVID-19 and mandatory vaccination for the latest information on this.

 How do I get the vaccine (NHS, agency, students and those outside the NHS)?

 Any staff who have not been offered the vaccine should contact their employer to find out how to go about getting it in the first instances.

 In England, frontline staff who have not had the COVID-19 vaccine can call 119 or book online.

 In Northern Ireland: NI Direct